Bernoulli sums and R\'enyi entropy inequalities: Min-Entropy Power

 \end{proof}

-In the case that $X_i$ are concentrated about a point, one can actually tighten the min-EPI beyond the $\Delta_\infty(\sum_i X_i) \geq \frac 1 6 \sum_i \Delta_\infty(X_i)$ that one would achieve through variance comparisons in the min-EPI reversals for Poisson-Binomials, as we show in what follows.
+In the case that $X_i$ are concentrated about a point, one can actually tighten the min-EPI beyond the $\Delta_\infty(\sum_i X_i) \geq \frac 1 6 \sum_i \Delta_\infty(X_i)$ that one would achieve through variance comparisons in the min-EPI reversals for Bernoulli sums, as we show in what follows.
 We will need the following Lemma whose proof is suppressed to the appendix.

 \begin{lem} For $X$ a Bernoulli random variable, and $t \in [-\pi, \pi]$,

 \end{lem}

 Observe that, when $X$ is expanding the inequality at $t=0$ shows that the constant $1/24$ is optimal in the latter and we will show that this inequality can be used to derive a sharpening of the min-EPI for for Bernoulli sums.